 the third - from Human Nature to Happy Endings - solid New Adventures with an established method and concepts, telling fantastic accomplished stories.
 This became a solid foundation for the next era...

-- the concepts of Doctor Who are expanded further.
+the fourth - the concepts of Doctor Who are expanded further.
 This includes novels such as Christmas on a Rational Planet, Return of the Living Dad, Damaged Goods.. probably So Vile a Sin and the Room with No Doors.
 The NAs start to approach Doctor Who in new ways, the result of which never got to be explored with the end of the NA series.

 Reflecting on this last era, reading Return of the Living Dad I can't help think that this era may have served as a bible for the new series.